deepik27/simple-toolchain-20210602121701501/README.md

   $ cd ..
   ```

-8. By using the command line tool, connect to Bluemix and log in when prompted:
+8. By using the command line tool, connect to IBM Cloud and log in when prompted:

   ```
   $ cf api https://api.ng.bluemix.net
   $ cf login
   ```

-9. Create an instance of the IBM IoT for Automotive service in Bluemix:
+9. Create an instance of the IBM IoT for Automotive service in IBM Cloud:

   ```
   $ cf create-service iotforautomotive free_shared FleetIoTForAuto
   ```

-10. Create an instance of the Cloudant NoSQL DB service in Bluemix:
+10. Create an instance of the Cloudant NoSQL DB service in IBM Cloud:

   ```
   $ cf create-service cloudantNoSQLDB Lite FleetCloudantDB
   ```

-11. Push the starter app to Bluemix by using the following command.
+11. Push the starter app to IBM Cloud by using the following command.
 Because you will need to perform more steps when the app is deployed, you must add the option `--no-start` when you run the `push` command.

   ```
   $ cf push --no-start
   ```
-Your very own instance of the IBM IoT for Automotive - Fleet Management Starter Application is now deployed on Bluemix.
+Your very own instance of the IBM IoT for Automotive - Fleet Management Starter Application is now deployed on IBM Cloud.

-## Activating the Bluemix services
+## Activating the IBM Cloud services

 Before you can use the IBM IoT for Automotive - Fleet Management Starter Application, you need to do the following tasks: